Agreements and Foreign Trade Sector

 Immediate access for Egyptian industrial exports — gradual import liberalization over 13 years — completed January 2020.

-Agadir Agreement for Arab-Mediterranean Free Trade
+Agadir Agreement

 Arab Mediterranean

-4 Member Countries
+4 Member states

 Members: Egypt, Tunisia, Morocco, Jordan — entered into force 6/7/2006 — immediate full customs exemption — actual implementation began March 2007.